eljonny/TestCPP/README.md

      - Non-Windows
        - libdl

-There are a number of CMake modules in the cmake directory, including the following:
+There are a number of CMake modules in cmake/ subdirectories, including the following:
-- Build definitions:
+- Build definitions (cmake/build/):
   - CompileDefs.cmake
     Defines compile definitions for all configurations of the project.
   - DebugCompileDefs.cmake